IE-482-582/fall2018/05_Teleopbot/README.md

 Fortunately, the code that can be used for XBox control will also allow you to use your mouse or trackpad.

 You will have a homework assignment on this topic.
 Details will be provided in class.
-In the meantime, here's a summary of what you needs to happen.
+In the meantime, here's a summary of what needs to happen.

 1. Start your turtlebot as before:
    ```